Lyall/MetaphorFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

 - HUD fix is very much a work in progress right now and causes many issues.
+If you enable it, expect to see bugs.

 ## Screenshots
 | ![ezgif-4-30ce77eaf8](https://github.com/user-attachments/assets/a8d2c026-1992-4c79-b5a4-edb603cc833f) |